Hedge funds freeze bank accounts in push for Argentina debt deal

 | BUENOS AIRES

-BUENOS AIRES Hedge funds suing Argentina over its defaulted debt have had some funds in the country's Belgian diplomatic bank accounts frozen in a bid to pressure a settlement in the dispute, a move Buenos Aires described as "attempted extortion" and illegitimate.
+BUENOS AIRES Hedge funds suing Argentina over its defaulted debt have had two government bank accounts frozen in a bid to pressure the country to improve the terms offered in its previous bond restructurings, a source familiar with the situation said on Thursday.

-The holdout creditors had 52,001 euros in Belgium frozen via a private justice official but without backing by a judge or a prosecutor, the Argentine Economy Ministry said.

 "In the absence of a negotiated settlement, our recourse includes locating and attaching Argentine assets wherever we can find them," the statement said.